potgieterdl/mind-lab/_posts/2018-08-13-Measuring-agile-teams-through-increased-value.md

     Jimmy got 3 stories alocated all 5 pointers
     Jane has only 2, an 8 pointer and a 3 pointer.
 2. Break for 3 hours (lunch and discussion) in which you break down your story with a partner (has his own stories) and break the story down on a piece of paper (we humans arent great at group estimation, unless we responsible for owning the task)
-    Jimmy walks through his 3 tasks, breaks them down with Jane's help and they both are happy they are 5
+    Jimmy walks through his 3 tasks, breaks them down with Jane's help and they both are happy they are 5 pointers Jane start breaking it down, her 8 pointer is an 8 but realised that the 3 pointer is actually an 8 as well.
+The technical detail they unpacked brings too light actual concerns that will take more time to compelete.
+They mark this Story for team review
+3. Team gets back together, we ask each person to chat through there stories and if they have picked up concerns Iets an easy skip on most members as there stories have come back confirmed Jane gets up and raised #131 "Swapping to new AD Domain" as being an issue due to the following concerns.
+    The team can now grill Jane on understanding the details and helping to confirm the reasoning.
+    If you dont agree, you call "Bullshit" and discuss further, if you still dont agree, you call "Bullshit" again and the story passes to you to own and complete.

+The process is designed to get the team to think deeper around each story and learn technically from each other by debating the items that changes.
+Creating a <mark>learning loop</mark>

+4.
 #### Feedback loop
 C